AndyBowes/KotlinIntroPresentation/slides/nulls.md

 val name: String? - Can be set to a value or null
 - Unsafe calls are prevented by the compiler

+<span class"effective">Effective Java: Use assertions to check for Null parameters</span>

 +++
 ## Compile Time Null Checks
 ``` Kotlin